 Eucyclops edytae sp. nov. can be easily distinguished from E. puteincola, and all other congeners, by the unique spinulation pattern on the mid-ventral surface of the caudal rami.
-In other Eucyclops species, the mid-ventral surface of each caudal ramus is devoid of integumental structures.
+In other Eucyclops species, the midventral surface of each caudal ramus is devoid of integumental structures.
 The new species differs further from E. puteincola with respect to the relative length of the inner spine on leg 1 basis, relative lengths of the apical spines on the terminal endopodal segment of leg 4 and insertion point of the outer seta and the relative length of the middle seta on leg 5.
 The inner spine on leg 1 basis extends to the proximal half of the terminal endopodal segment in the new species, whereas it reaches to the distal margin of same limb segment in E. puteincola.
-The outer apical spine on the terminal endopodal segment of leg 4 is half as long as the inner apical spine.
+The outer apical spine on the terminal endopodal segment of leg 4 is half as long as the inner apical spine in the new species.
+In E. puteincola this outer apical spine is about two-thirds as long as the adjacent spine.
 The outer seta and inner spine on leg 5 are inserted at the same level in the new species, but these elements are each inserted at a different level in E. puteincola.
 The middle seta on leg 5 is shorter than the inner spine in the new species, but longer than the inner spine in E. puteincola.